pxvasile/vite-project/README.md

 - The application is divided into components with separate CSS files

 - Using of programming concepts - React Hooks, Context API

-- Demonstrating use of programming concepts, specific to the React library: stateless and state full components, bound forms, synthetic events, Component Styling, etc.

-- Using a source control system - `GitHub`